 Cons: More expensive than the bus.

 Arriving into London early and don’t fancy hauling your luggage around for the day?
 Providers like Luggagent will same-day deliver your suitcase from the airport to your hotel or residence for around £40.00.
 Just register beforehand and drop your cases off at the desk.
 They can also pick your luggage up and bring it to the airport for you—potentially giving you an extra baggage free day of exploring!
+What’s more, if you use our link you can take an extra bag free of charge—courtesy of our friends over at Tokyo Cheapo.

 Right then!
-Unless you’re arriving by private jet or helicopter (unlikely I assume), I think that just about covers all your options for arriving into London by air, ready to spend a few days or to start a new life over here in the United Kingdom.
+Unless you’re arriving by private jet or helicopter (unlikely, I assume), I think that just about covers all your options for arriving into London by air, ready to spend a few days or to start a new life over here in the United Kingdom.